What is Self Induced EMF? – Definition and Explanation

 We can understand the induced EMF phenomenon using the below diagram.

 The direction of induced EMF always opposes the very own cause which produces it.
 The change in the current produce EMF, therefore the induced EMF always opposes the current.
-This happens because of Lenz’s Law.
+This happens as per the Lenz’s Law.

 Formula of Self-Induced EMF